 GRAZIA: When researching the history of 18th century Russia, what did you learn that was most surprising?

 IG: I was surprised to discover how carefully everything from the Imperial period has been preserved.
 Everything has survived, even through the Revolution and the Soviet era.
-Because of the great wealth of artefacts that have been preserved, you get a real sense of their original owners.
-You feel that you know every count, princess, czar and czarina.
+Because of the great wealth of artifacts that have been preserved, you get a real sense of their original owners.
+You feel that you know every count, princess, czar, and czarina.

 GRAZIA: You had the privilege of access to the State Hermitage Museum’s archives and saw the finery worn by Prince Felix and Princess Irina.
 How was this incorporated into the garments?

-IG: You can imagine how exciting it was to find the very costumes that I had seen in photographs of the Yusupov’s glittering balls and masquerades, and of course, older pieces that i had seen in paintings.
+IG: You can imagine how exciting it was to find the very costumes that I had seen in photographs of the Yusupov’s glittering balls and masquerades and, of course, older pieces that I had seen in paintings.
 The elaborately embroidered and fil coupe costumes that I saw in the Hermitage archive were the direct inspiration for the handkerchief hemmed dresses and skirts which are the romantic counterpoint to Max Mara’s rational tailoring.
-One is paired with a double face tunic with a distinctly modernist feel; another contrasts with the milky white Teddy Bear Coat worn over it.
-The ceremonial uniforms worn by princes, counts and generals, inspired the antique looking braids that highlight the seams of tuxedos, wide legged pants, and a new colour block take on the kosovorotka.
+One is paired with a double faced tunic with a distinctly modernist feel; another contrasts with the milky white Teddy Bear Coat worn over it.
+The ceremonial uniforms worn by princes, counts, and generals inspired the antique looking braids that highlight the seams of tuxedos, wide legged pants, and a new color block take on the kosovorotka.